KHanghoj/DamMet/README.md

 4. Deamination rate

 ##### *CHR.READGROUP.BED.F* or *CHR.READGROUP.F* #####
 Every row is a BED region or a genomic CpG.
-Every output column follows a description.
+Every column output comes with a description.

 ## Simulating sequence data with methylation specific deamination patterns using [gargammel](https://github.com/grenaud/gargammel). ##